FabriceSalvaire/sidita/_sources/index.rst.txt

    :width: 750

 .. important::
-   This doc was generated from a template a need to be completed ...
+   This doc was generated from a template and need to be completed ...

 ********
 Overview